Different types of target profiles in Azure Quantum

 qsharp.init(target_profile=qsharp.TargetProfile.Adaptive_RI)

-Currently, these QIR Adaptive RI targets are available for Azure Quantum:
+Currently, the following QIR Adaptive RI targets are available in Azure Quantum:

 - Provider: Quantinuum